 Gulab Jamun, or “Gulab Jambu” as I am used to calling them, are a ubiquitous sweet at Indian get-togethers.
-They are so common you would be hard-pressed to find an Indian restaurant that does not feature them on the dessert menu.
+These Indian dessert balls are so common you would be hard-pressed to find an Indian restaurant that does not feature them on the dessert menu.
 For those who have not had them before, I describe them as “Indian donut holes soaked in sugar syrup.”

 Gulab Jamun are made by creating a sweet dough that is softened with milk solids, forming little balls and deep frying them.
 The fried balls are then soaked in a sweet syrup that is flavored with cardamom and often rose water and saffron.